 Office of the Appellate Defender will host its 23rd annual First Monday in October event on the evening of Wednesday, October 5, 2016, at NYU School of Law.
 The program features a mock Supreme Court argument preceded by a gala cocktail reception.
 This year's advocates and recipients of the Gould Award for Outstanding Oral Advocacy will be Lewis J. Liman, of Cleary Gottlieb Steen & Hamilton LLP, and David M. Zornow, of Skadden, Arps, Slate, Meagher & Flom LLP.
 Audrey Strauss, of Alcoa, Inc., will receive the OAD Counsel for Justice Award.
-The Honorable Jonathan Lippman, former Chief Judge of the New York State Court of Appeals, now with Latham & Watkins LLP, will serve as Chief Justice of the Mock Supreme Court, and Antonia M. Apps (Milbank, Tweed, Hadley & McCloy LLP), Jonathan P. Bach (Cooley LLP), Michael G. Bellinger (Carter Ledyard & Milburn LLP), Marc P. Berger (Ropes & Gray LLP), Devika Kewalramani (Moses & Singer, LLP), Lori E. Lesser (Simpson Thacher & Bartlett LLP), Hallie B. Levin (Friedman Kaplan Seiler & Adelman LLP), and Tai H. Park (Park Jensen Bennett LLP) will serve as Associate Justices.
+The Honorable Jonathan Lippman, former Chief Judge of the New York State Court of Appeals, now with Latham & Watkins LLP, will serve as Chief Justice of the Mock Supreme Court, and Antonia M. Apps (Milbank, Tweed, Hadley & McCloy LLP), Jonathan P. Bach (Cooley LLP), Michael G. Bellinger (Carter Ledyard & Milburn LLP), Marc P. Berger (Ropes & Gray LLP), Lori E. Lesser (Simpson Thacher & Bartlett LLP), Hallie B. Levin (Friedman Kaplan Seiler & Adelman LLP), Tai H. Park (Park Jensen Bennett LLP), and Anthony Ricco (Law Office of Anthony Ricco, Esq.) will serve as Associate Justices.
 The Court will hear argument in Apple, Inc. v.
 F.B.I., a case that confronts the tension between privacy and security in the digital age and the legitimate needs of law enforcement.
 Click here to purchase your tickets now.

 The New York Court of Appeals dismissed identity-theft-related convictions for OAD client Scott Barden today.
 The Court found that Mr. Barden's right to a speedy trial under New York Criminal Procedure Law § 30.30 had been violated because the People were not ready for trial within the statutory six month deadline.
 Specifically, the Court resolved a long-gestating issue of whether a defense attorney saying "that should be fine" to a proposed adjournment date was consent to excluding that time from the speedy trial calculations.
 According to the Court of Appeals, such a generic statement by defense counsel is too ambiguous to be consent.